whiteside-daniel/zohocrm-mcpserver/README.md

      }
    }
    ```
+   This configuration is telling Claude to launch a docker container hosting the MCP server whenever the application starts.

    **Replace the placeholder values:**
    - ZOHO_CLIENT_ID : `YOURCLIENTID` - Your actual Zoho Client ID
    - ZOHO_CLIENT_SECRET : `YOURCLIENTSECRET` - Your actual Zoho Client Secret
-   - SCOPES : whiteside1992daniel/zohocrm-mcpserver:`YOURVERSION` - Your version depending on your silicon [amd64 || m3]
+   - SCOPES : whiteside1992daniel/zohocrm-mcpserver:`VERSION` - Your version depending on your silicon [amd64 || m3]

 3. **Restart Claude Desktop**
    - Close Claude Desktop completely